Alfonso-Jim/movieFight/README.md

 # movieFight
-Choose the best movie by using statistics from omdbapi -Built using JS ES6
+Choose the best movie by using statistics from omdbapi
+  - Built using JS ES6
-  -Bulma CSS
+  - Bulma CSS
-  -Axios
-  -omdbapi
+  - Axios
+  - omdbapi